Annex VII Student Outcomes Panel

 - Other Members:

-- 1 academic representative from each Department nominated by that Department (where possible, preference might be given to those with, or working towards, HEA certification)
+- 1 academic representative from each Department nominated by that Department, normally the Chairs of the Exam Boards (where possible, preference might be given to those with, or working towards, HEA certification)

 - 1 academic representative from IFCELS nominated by IFCELS